U.S. Supreme Court Relaunches LinkedIn Offer to Protect Personal Data | ExBulletin

 U.S. Supreme Court Relaunches LinkedIn Offer to Protect Personal Data

-The United States Supreme Court on Monday gave Microsoft’s LinkedIn another chance to try to prevent rival hiQ Labs from collecting personal data from the public profiles of the professional networking platform, a practice which, according to LinkedIn, threatens the privacy of its users.
+The United States Supreme Court on Monday gave Microsoft Corps (MSFT.O) LinkedIn Corp another chance to try to stop rival hiQ Labs Inc from collecting personal data from public profiles of professional networking platforms – a practice that, according to LinkedIn, threatens the privacy of its users.

 The judges rejected a lower court ruling that prohibited LinkedIn from denying hiQ access to information that LinkedIn members had made public.